What is an employment agreement?

 An employment agreement is a contract between an employer and a worker.
 It covers things like hours of work, rates of pay and holidays.
 Every worker must have an employment agreement.
 It is legally binding, which means if one side doesn’t do what they’ve agreed to, the other side can enforce the agreement through the Employment Relations Authority.

-All employment agreements must include certain mandatory clauses and must meet minimum employment conditions.
+All employment agreements must include certain mandatory clauses and must provide the minimum employment rights for employees.
 Even if these are not specifically mentioned in your employment agreement they are still legally binding.

 Back to top